webplatform/docs/css/properties/vertical-align/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Content=Incomplete, Examples Best Practices
 |Checked_Out=Yes
-|Editorial notes=The <code>vertical-align</code> property controls how inline elements or text are vertically aligned compared to the baseline.
-If this property is used on table-cells it controls the vertical alignment of content of the table cell.
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section}}
+{{Summary_Section|The <code>vertical-align</code> property controls how inline elements or text are vertically aligned compared to the baseline.
+If this property is used on table-cells it controls the vertical alignment of content of the table cell.}}
 {{CSS Property
 |Initial value=baseline
 |Applies to=inline-level and ‘table-cell’ elements